NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         super().__init__(**kwargs)
 ```

-## Step 3.3: Call on_build and create the Label
+### Step 3.3: Call on_build and create the Label
 The `on_build` function is called when the model is changed and it will then rebuild the slider.
-We will also create the `Label` for the slider and position it more towards the top of the screen.
+You will also create the `Label` for the slider and position it more towards the top of the screen.

 ```python
 ...